Top 10 Kiss Love Songs

 Perhaps the closest thing the band has to a straight-up blues number, this glacially-paced and quite thunderous Kiss love song was a highlight of their live shows for most of the makeup-free years.
 For six straight minutes, Stanley gets himself all tied up in mental and verbal knots as he regrets the one that got away.
 As if he'd be lonely for long.

-If a young and -- according to his own lyrics -- extremely successful with the ladies Mr. Stanley is to be believed on this love song bemoaning Kiss' early touring marathons, all he really wants to do is get back to his sweetheart's arms.
+If this young and – according to Mr. Stanley's own lyrics – extremely successful ladies man is to be believed on this love song bemoaning Kiss' early touring marathons, all he really wants to do is get back to his sweetheart's arms.
 "Hotels they all look the same / Just seem to drive me insane," he notes, "I've been to East and West / But baby I like best the road that leads to you."

 The adoration of millions of fans around the world is probably nice, sure, who wouldn't like that?
 But what Paul Stanley really wants on this pleading, thumping rocker is to be loved for who he is, without all the makeup, hotels, limousines and private planes.
 (You'll notice Gene Simmons, who was probably too busy adding to the world's most voluminous nudie photo collection around this time, doesn't sing on many of these Kiss love songs.)